 Who Should Choose Germany?

-• You work in automotive tech, enterprise software, or climate tech
+You work in the *automotive tech field or maybe enterprise software or even climate tech**.

 Final Verdict